All the Comforts of Home | Cozy and Practical Dorm Room Essentials

 Talk to any college student, and they will tell you they spend more time on their bed than anywhere else in their room.
 That’s why their bedding needs to be comfy but also easily washable.
 Most college beds are Twin XL (colleges usually post this with their residence hall information).
-Some roommates like to coordinate their bedding, but you can’t go wrong with solid colors, which may be a good choice since roommates often change year to year.
+Some roommates like to coordinate their bedding and purchase identical Beautyrest Mattresses, but you can’t go wrong with solid colors, which may be a good choice since roommates often change year to year.
 Choose a reversible set, and you can always switch it up if you want a different look.
 Because most students plan to use the bedding for the whole four years (or more), pick a sturdy set that’s not too bulky for the washer.
 A lightweight throw blanket or duvet to cover the comforter is also an option, so the comforter may not need to be washed as often.

 Besides a main pillow for sleeping, body pillows are great for lounging (and you can buy washable covers separately).
 Remember those backrest/armrest pillows that were popular about 25 years ago?
 Turns out they’ve stood the test of time and are available in many colors and fabrics.
-If you have room to splurge, buy a padded mattress topper (great gift idea for a high school graduate!).
+If you have room to splurge, buy a padded mattress in a box topper (great gift idea for a high school graduate!).
 A long bedskirt can help hide some of those items tucked in that precious storage space under the bed.